-2024 Review of Liingo Eyewear (and 25% discount): How Do They Compare with Warby Parker?
+Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 This post may contain affiliate links.
 Learn more.

-In this review, I explore my (very good) experience with Liingo Eyewear and blue-light blocking prescription glasses.
-Find out how to get a coupon for 25% off your Liingo Eyewear purchase, and why I think they’re a great alternative to Warby Parker for prescription eyeglasses, especially while working from home.
+In this review, I explore my (very good) experience with The Framery (formerly Liingo Eyewear) and their blue-light blocking prescription glasses.
+Find out why I think they’re a great alternative to Warby Parker for prescription eyeglasses.

-High on that list is my pair of blue light blocking glasses from Liingo Eyewear.
-I’ve enjoyed getting to know the Utah-based startup brand, testing out Liingo’s home try on kit and wearing their Murray frames with blue light prescription lenses.
+High on that list is my pair of blue light blocking glasses from The Framery — formerly known as Liingo Eyewear.
+I’ve enjoyed getting to know the Utah-based startup brand, testing out The Framery’s home try on kit and wearing their Murray frames with blue light prescription lenses.

-But keep reading to find out how Liingo Eyewear stacks up to Warby Parker, Zenni Optical and Eyebuydirect.
+Keep reading to find out how The Framery stacks up to Warby Parker, Zenni Optical and Eyebuydirect.

 Entrepreneurs Amy Larson, Brandon Adams, Douglas Harris and Peder Singleton launched startup Liingo Eyewear in Draper, Utah in 2016.